Mary of Hungary (governor of the Netherlands): Creation of a permanent navy

 Mary, the Admiral Maximilian of Burgundy and the Councillor Cornelis de Schepper were the team behind the professionalization process that characterized the Low Countries' maritime policy in the 1550–1555 period.
 The central government led by Mary tried to make provinces recognize the authority of the Admiralty.
 Mary favoured de Schepper over Maximilian but there were no distrust between the two men and the three formed an excellent team.
-Maximilian had too much responsibilities in various provinces, so perhaps this was why he appreciated help from others.
+Maximilian had too many responsibilities in various provinces, so perhaps this was why he appreciated help from others.
 De Schepper played the role of the mastermind, who formulated every memorandum and document regarding naval policies.
 From 1550 to 1555 (the year he died), he was the equal of the Admiral in equipping warships and organizing convoys.
-During this period, Schepper's activities focused on Flanders while Maximilian focused on Holland and Zeeland (initially, his authority was only recognized in Zeeland and Flanders but as he also the Stadtholder of Holland, he was able to exercise this authority in this province too).
+During this period, Schepper's activities focused on Flanders while Maximilian focused on Holland and Zeeland (initially, his authority was only recognized in Zeeland and Flanders but as he also the Stadtholder of Holland, he was able to exercise authority in this province as well).
 Their efforts resulted in the creation of a permanent navy.
 Mary proved herself a pragmatic and energetic leader in the process.